 Brian E. HamiltonPartner

-Brian Hamilton is a partner in the Firm’s Mergers and Acquisitions Group and is the New York-based Co-Head of the Firm’s Private Equity Group.
+Brian Hamilton is a partner in the Firm’s Mergers and Acquisitions Group and is the Co-Head of the Firm’s Private Equity Group.
 Mr. Hamilton advises on public and private mergers and acquisitions and private equity transactions, both in and outside the United States, and in a variety of industries.
 He has been engaged in many high profile matters to global leaders such as Advance/Newhouse, AMC Networks, CVS, Gildan Activewear, Goldman Sachs and The Priceline Group.
 Mr. Hamilton was resident in the Firm’s London office from 2007 through 2010, where he was deputy head of the European Mergers and Acquisitions Group.

 Mr. Hamilton is recognized as a leading M&A adviser.
+In 2018, he was named to The Deal’s M&A Power Rankings for his work on mega deals.
 In 2015, he was named an “MVP in Telecommunications” by Law360.
 Mr. Hamilton has also been consistently recognized as a leading lawyer in M&A by New York Super Lawyers and named a “Rising Star” in the U.S. by IFLR1000.

 Mr. Hamilton is an adjunct professor at the University of Pennsylvania Law School.
 He has also participated in numerous legal panels and published several pieces for Bloomberg Law Reports on topics such as corporate governance, joint ventures, cross-border M&A and financial regulation.

 Mr. Hamilton is actively involved in the community.
 He is a member of the Board of Trustees of the Neighborhood Charter School of Harlem and a member of the Advisory Board for Star Track Youth Cycling.